MARCH IN THE GARDEN

 - Start raking up falling autumn leaves and adding them to the compost heap.
 They are invaluable once they have broken down into compost.

-- Protect pools from autumn leaves with a net.
+- Protect pools from autumn leaves with a net if necessary.

 - Try and catch up with weeding as growth rates decrease.

-- Clean out gutters and drains to prevent fallen leaves from blocking them.
+- Clean out gutters and drains to prevent fallen leaves from blocking them during the autumn rains.